 For substrate, you can use gravel and for covers, big rock and snags can be used, however, the fish is very active and does not hide a lot.

-Compatibility of Flowerhorn Fish
+Tank Mates of Flowerhorn Fish

 Since flowerhorn cichlids are very aggressive and are territory dependent, hence they do not become peaceful tank mates.
 It is recommended that you keep one fish alone or either keep them in a couple.